Trip Details

 • 3630m

 Today, we will follow the trail that goes all the way down to Khani Gaun.
-The trail is steep slope.
+The trail has a steep slope.
 We have to be very careful while striding down along this portion of the trail.
 Following the trail along Tarap River take us to Khani Gaun.
 Before getting to Khani Gaun, we enjoy seeing some incredible views on the way.

 • BF/Lunch/Dinner